All Episodes

 So these countries are going out of business anyway.

-Most most European countries have deathbed uh demography.
+Most European countries have deathbed demography.

-Why should they stop having babies when there are people in Somalia, mothers in Somalia and Yemen uh having eight uh eight uh and and nine kids apiece, and they go, Oh, well that that's because the Yemeni children and the Somali children don't damage the planet as much.
+Why should they stop having babies when there are people in Somalia, mothers in Somalia and Yemen having eight and nine kids apiece?

-Uh and so they have a much lower carbon footprint.
+And so they have a much lower carbon footprint.

-And so uh the world can handle far more Yemeni and Somali babies than it can American babies.
+And so the world can handle far more Yemeni and Somali babies than it can American babies.

-And that's what's happening in in uh in uh Europe already.
+And that's what's happening in Europe already.

-They There was a uh an uh article in the Daily Mail in London about these uh British women who are tying their tubes for the environment.
+There was an article in the Daily Mail in London about these British women who are tying their tubes for the environment, because they're like the Discovery Channel bomber.

 Why?

-And what is fascinating is that when you ask uh an environmentalist, these anti-human environmentalists who saying, Stop having babies, babies killing the planet.
+And what is fascinating is when you ask an environmentalist, these anti-human environmentalists, who's saying, stop having babies, babies killing the planets, you're saying, oh, so you would be opposed then to immigration, would you?

-You'd be you'd you'd you you object to the Western lifestyle.
+You object to the Western lifestyle.

-I'm in I'm in favor of immigration.
+I'm in favor of immigration.

-I like uh third world people.
+I like third world people.

-It's when when liberal article of faith A butts up against liberal article of faith B, it's all too confusing for the poor liberal mind, so they can't address that.
+It's when liberal article of faith A butts up against liberal article of faith B, it's all too confusing for the poor liberal mind, so they can't address that.

 But in fact, those two issues are intimately related.